Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Results

 The effectiveness of HINTS is not limited to one-dimensional problems equipped with uniform grids.
-Next, we consider equations in multidimensions ($d \geq 2$).
 Due to the discretization transferability, HINTS is capable of adapting to an irregular computational domain (e.g., triangular $\Omega$) and/or irregular discretizations (e.g., $\Omega^h$ with triangular elements).
-Here, we consider the following multi-dimensional examples with HINTS-Jacobi: \begin{itemize} \item 2D Poisson equation defined in an L-shaped domain: $\Omega:=(0,1)^2\backslash[0.5,1)^2$; \item 3D Helmholtz equation defined in an unit square: $\Omega:=(0,1)^3$. \end{itemize} We illustrate the geometries in the first column of the first rows in Fig.~\ref{fig:results_HD}A (2D Poisson) and Fig.~\ref{fig:results_HD}B (3D Helmholtz).
+Here, we consider the following examples: \begin{itemize} \item 2D Poisson equation defined in an L-shaped domain: $\Omega:=(0,1)^2\backslash[0.5,1)^2$; \item 3D Helmholtz equation defined in an unit square: $\Omega:=(0,1)^3$. \end{itemize} We illustrate the geometries in the first column of the first rows in Fig.~\ref{fig:results_HD}(A) (2D Poisson) and Fig.~\ref{fig:results_HD}(B) (3D Helmholtz).
 In particular, the case of 2D Poisson equation uses finite element discretization with linear triangular meshes ($\Omega^h$), while we still use a DeepONet trained on a uniform mesh ($\Omega^{\hDON}$).
-Both cases adopt the DeepONet proportion $1/15$ (see more details in Section S3 in SI).
+Both cases adopt the DeepONet proportion $1/15$.
 The remaining results in the first rows of Figs.~\ref{fig:results_HD}A-B, similar to 1D cases, show the histories of the norms of the residual, error, and the mode-wise error.
-The second rows show the error of three key snapshots (marked in the residual/error history) during the iterations together with the true/converged solution.
+The second rows of Figs.~\ref{fig:results_HD}A-B show the error of three key snapshots during the iterations together with the true/converged solution.
 For the case of 3D Helmholtz equation, we display the cross section at $z=0.5$.
 In both cases, DeepONet iterations significantly reduce the errors or low-frequency modes, hence accelerating the convergence of the solution.
-In Section S4 in SI, we present the results of the 3D Helmholtz equation solved with HINTS-GS and the results of a 2D Helmholtz equation defined in $\Omega:=(0,1)^2$.
+Figures S.7(A-C) present additional results of a 2D Helmholtz equation defined in $\Omega:=(0,1)^2$ and 3D Helmholtz equation solved with HINTS-GS.
+Moreover, Fig. S.8 provides an illustration of eigenmodes for problems with varying geometries.